allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 expected results more similar to the variant based on the ```HashSet```.

-The HLL algorithm is implemented in several solutions, including the aforementioned Elasticsearch, as well as in e.g. Redis.
+The HLL algorithm is implemented in several solutions, including the aforementioned Elasticsearch, as well as in e.g. [Redis](https://redis.com/redis-best-practices/counting/hyperloglog/) and [Presto](https://prestodb.io/docs/current/functions/hyperloglog.html).
 The above experiments clearly show that the approximate method, in case we need to process huge amounts of data, is a good idea provided that we allow a result with a small error.